OPC client and subscriber development in C#

 - QuickOPC also supports OPC UA Alarms&Conditions.

-For OPC server development in C#, see OPC Wizard instead.
+Note: For OPC server development in C#, see OPC Wizard instead.

-Simple OPC-UA C# Example Using QuickOPC
+Simple OPC UA C# Example Using QuickOPC

 The code below (in C#) reads and displays a monitored item value, using QuickOPC: